GSG-G7/shrinc/README.md

 ## **How to Launch App Locally**  :mega:

-> First clone this repo by typing this command in the terminal:
+*  clone this repo by typing this command in the terminal:
 `git clone https://github.com/GSG-G7/shrinc.git`

-> Run `npm i` to install the packages for the app as general.
+*  Run `npm i` to install the packages for the app as general.

-> Run `cd client` and `npm i` to install the packages for client- React Js.
+*  Run `cd client` and `npm i` to install the packages for client- React Js.

 ### Database Setup  :clipboard: